 And it is so hard for me to sell right away because I am a collector at heart.
 I do not churn and burn like most dealers in this hobby.
 A lot of times, I will keep a valuable card from the 90s because as a high school kid, these cards were impossible for me to obtain.
 Nostalgia is powerful….and expensive.

 Speaking of dealers, I would never want to do this full time.
-The amount of work, stress, and travel required would take the fun out of this sports cards hobby.
+The amount of work, stress, and travel required would take the fun out of this sports cards hobby for me personally.

 Recently I came back from a 5 day vacation from Cleveland.
 Um, what, Cleveland?
 Yup.